Camden Yards Sports Complex: African American Festival

 The Camden Yards Sports Complex is also home to the African American Festival (or Afram).
-The African American Festival is a social gathering of the people of Baltimore where they come to celebrate African American music and culture.
-The festival is filled with various artists including poets, singers, rappers, entrepreneurs and other performers.
-The African American Festival has been taking place since 1976 and has featured appearances from people such as Ray Lewis, Vivica A. Fox, Elise Neal, Traci Braxton, the rapper Common, and much more.
-There is fun and games for children to participate in and everyone enjoys the family-oriented vibe.
-It is one of the largest cultural events on the east coast and welcomes more than 350,000 people annually every summer.
-There is usually more than 150 vendors and two stages for entertainment.
-The African American Festival is a huge attraction each year.
+The African American Festival is a gathering where attendees celebrate African American music and culture, featuring artists including poets, singers, rappers, entrepreneurs, and other performers.
+The festival has taken place since 1976 and has featured appearances from people such as Ray Lewis, Vivica A. Fox, Elise Neal, Traci Braxton, and the rapper Common.
+It is one of the largest cultural events on the east coast and has welcomed more than 350,000 people annually, with more than 150 vendors and two stages for entertainment.